 Listening is the same in both Academic and General tests.
 Everyone takes the same listening test with the same scoring.
 This section tests an applicant’s ability to understand the main ideas and detailed functional information, opinions, and attitudes of speakers and the ability to understand the purpose of an utterance, and the ability to give attention to the development of ideas.

 This component also remains the same for everyone.
 There is only one speaking test with the same scoring.
-It’s divided into 3 parts.
 Examiner asks about the applicant’s home, family, work, studies, etc in part 1.
 The applicants will be given a card on a particular situation and they will get 1 minute to prepare on the topic and 2 minutes to speak about it in part 2.
-In part 3, students are allowed to discuss more abstract ideas and issues on topics asked in part 2.
+In part 3, students can discuss more abstract ideas and issues on topics asked in part 2.

 Writing (Task 1):